neilvidyarthi/beginners-guide-to-todist/chapters/02_Getting_started.md

 ![](figures/todoist-signup-4.png)

-Your third choice is a daily task.
+Your third choice is to add a daily task.
 Daily are tasks that will be added to your todo-list each day---if you complete them, they will be added again the next day, if you do not complete them, they are moved to your overdue tasks but not added again for each day.

 ![](figures/todoist-signup-5.png)